‘Punch Club’ sequel to be released later this year

 Fighter management sim Punch Club is set to receive a sequel, with the follow-up to the 2016 game coming later this year.

-Lazy Bear Games are set to release Punch Club 2: Fast Forward at some point in 2023.
+Lazy Bear Games is set to release Punch Club 2: Fast Forward at some point in 2023.

 “You’ve spent 20 long years living in the confines of your overbearing mother’s garage, your father mysteriously vanished before you were born.
 But hey, you had plenty of time to work out and dream about the wonders of the world.
 Sucks to be you though, people eat slime, corruption is rife and everyone wants to fight you,” starts Punch Club 2‘s description on Steam.